Easy ways to overcome sugar cravings

 Try to get adequate sleep

 Plenty of research has been done showing that people who don’t sleep enough have higher levels of hunger hormones in their body and are more likely to over eat or eat unhealthy foods.
 It is so much easier to prepare healthy meals, exercise regularly and generally look after yourself when you’ve had enough sleep and it has been good, refreshing sleep.
-If you struggle in the sleep department, see Dr Cabot’s book, Tired of Not Sleeping.

 You could have an overgrowth of bad bugs and Candida in your gut

 Having too many bad bugs in your bowel can drive sugar cravings.
 Candida overgrowth in your intestines can make you feel tired, irritable and give you a foggy head and poor concentration.
 It can also cause intense carbohydrate cravings.
 It’s a catch 22 – eating sugar promotes the growth of intestinal yeast and having too much yeast in your gut makes you crave sugar.
 Candida is a type of yeast that is naturally present in everyone’s digestive tract; however if your immune system is weak and your digestion is poor, Candida levels can get out of control.
 Because it is a yeast, it needs sugar in order to grow.
 Treating Candida overgrowth can be tough because many different foods we eat are digested into sugar eventually, and can potentially feed this yeast.
 Symptoms of excess Candida in the digestive tract include digestive discomfort (gas, bloating, diarrhoea), fatigue, headache, muscle and joint pain, blocked sinuses, sugar cravings, recurrent vaginal yeast infections, recurrent urinary tract infections, depression, foggy head and poor concentration, food and chemical sensitivities and sleep problems.
 Diet modifications and some nutritional and herbal supplements help to eradicate Candida.